open-feature/playground/README.md

 ##### Variants

 `variants` is a **required** property.
 It is an object containing the possible variations supported by the flag.
-All the object's values **must** but the same type (e.g. boolean, numbers, string, JSON).
+All the object's values **must** be the same type (e.g. boolean, numbers, string, JSON).
 The type used as the variant value will directly affect how the flag is accessed in OpenFeature.
 For example, to use a flag configured with boolean values, the `getBooleanValue` or `getBooleanDetails` methods should be used.
 If another method, such as `getStringValue` is called, a type mismatch occurs and the default value is returned.

 Example: